softwerkskammer/Agora-Wiki/socrates2014/info-fur-sponsoren.md

 ### Comfort
 - In our mailings and messages in social media we mention your company with a link you provide.
 - You may send us a short video sequence (20 sec. max.) which we'll show at the beginning of our conference.
-- Plus all the benefits of the Basic-package, but ...
+- Plus all the benefits of the Basic-package, and ...
     - ... we allocate 3 tickets for you
     - ... the printed logo may be of size A2.
 The print-out must be provided by you.

 ### Premium
-- All the benefits of the Comfort-package, but ...
+- All the benefits of the Comfort-package, and ...
     - ... we allocate 5 tickets for you
     - ... the duration of your video can be 40 seconds.
     - ... the printed logo may be of size A1.
 The print-out must be provided by you.